-Research suggests that athletes are able to maintain energy balance during Ramadan, and at times can even over consume due to an abundance of high energy foods being available, particularly at the lftar (Shephard, 2012).
-Therefore, from an energy availability perspective, and a desire to maintain sufficient calorie intake to preserve total body mass with careful planning of the total training load, combined with specialist nutrition advice around the Suhoor and Iftar, total energy intake should not be a problem.
+Research suggests that athletes are able to maintain energy balance during Ramadan, and at times can even over consume due to an abundance of high energy foods available, particularly at the Iftar (Shephard, 2012).
+Therefore, from an energy availability perspective, and a desire to maintain sufficient calorie intake to preserve total body mass with careful planning of the total training load, with specialist nutrition combined around the Suhoor and Iftar, total energy intake should not be a problem.